 Accessibility and ADA Compliance

-- ADA Checklist for Polling Places (Technical assistance publication on polling place accessibility for voters with disabilities includes a survey to guide election officials in evaluating the accessibility of facilities used or being considered for use as polling places.
-By the U.S. Department of Justice, Civil Rights Division, Disability Rights Section.)
+- ADA Checklist for Polling Places (U.S. Department of Justice technical assistance publication on polling place accessibility for voters with disabilities includes survey to guide election officials in evaluating facilities.)

-- Voter Accessibility via Committee of 70 (voters with disabilities, language access, Voter Rights and Responsibilities for Philadelphia (includes Chinese, Chinese Simplied, English, Khmer, Korean, Spanish and Vietnamese), bilingual voter protection hotlines)
+- Voter Accessibility via Committee of 70 (voters with disabilities, language access, voter rights and responsibilities for Philadelphia, bilingual voter protection hotlines)

 Research and Publications